adam-subel/Burgers_DDP_and_TL/README.md

 # Burgers_DDP_and_TL
-This repository includes the codes to produce datasets and implement the DDP, DSMAG, and TL referenced in the accompanying paper.
-The codes are currently set up to work with the dataset found at https://zenodo.org/record/4316338.
+This repository includes the codes to produce datasets and implement the DDP, DSMAG, and TL referenced in the accompanying paper *Data-driven subgrid-scale modeling of forced Burgers turbulence using deep learning with generalization to higher Reynolds numbers via transfer learning.* The codes are currently set up to work with the dataset found at https://zenodo.org/record/4316338.

 ## Stochastic_Burgers_DNS.m
 This code creates a DNS dataset.
 Parameters like the Reynolds number and resolution can be altered easily to create datasets to experiment with transfer learning.